Tablets with the best screens

 Google Nexus 10

-Though its colors are nicely saturated, the Nexus 10 doesn't hit the high mark set by the iPad when it comes to black level, contrast, and color accuracy.
-Still, the Nexus 10 matches the highest resolution screen of any tablet yet, and in certain games like N.O.V.A.
+Though its colors are nicely saturated, the Nexus 10 doesn't hit the high mark set by the iPad Air when it comes to black level, contrast, and color accuracy.
+Still, the Nexus 10's resolution matches the highest of any tablet yet, and in certain games like N.O.V.A.
 3, it's even sharper than the fourth-generation iPad.
 Read the full review.